-This measure as not been tested at the practice group or facility level; consequently, the minimum number of providers per group has not been determined.
+This measure has not been tested at the practice level and, consequently, the minimum number of providers per practice site has not been determined.

-In Use: Have measure results been reported at this level previously?
+In use: Have measure results been reported at this level previously?
 Not available.

 Reliability & Validity: Is there published evidence about the reliability and validity of the measure when reported at this level of aggregation?
-Not available.

 Unintended consequences: What are the potential unintended consequences of reporting at this level of aggregation?
-Not available.